olgarithms/sphinx-tutorial/docs/selecting-a-theme.md

 html_theme = 'classic'
 ```

-Now re-build your HTML files:
+Now from the `docs`directory re-build your HTML files:

 ```sh
 make html